Skip to main content Go to Site Map

 Have a look through some of the work our current students are producing to get an idea of the type of work you may be making on our course.

-Your First Year Studio Fee is a contribution to the specialist materials required for the units delivered in Year 1.
-These core units require a great deal of specialist materials and resources that we provide in house for you, including; digital textile print, fabrics, paper, A4 ring binder, educational day trips and more.
-You'll be able to pay £200 Studio Fee through the AUB store soon – we'll let you know when this is ready to purchase.
+Your First Year Studio Fee is a contribution towards the specialist materials required for the units and workshops delivered in Year 1.
+These core units require a great deal of specialist materials and resources that we provide in house for you, including: digital textile print, dye lab resources, fabrics, paper, educational day trips and more.
+You'll be able to pay the £250 Studio Fee through the AUB Store soon – we'll let you know when this is ready to purchase.
+You'll need to pay this ahead of arrival so that there's no delay in collecting materials for your first workshops.

 During your studies, you'll be expected to use industry-standard equipment starting from day one and using these in each session.
 We recommend that you buy the following equipment (listed below) from our AUB supplier.